oneapi-src/oneDPL/rfcs/supported/algorithms_histogram_cpu_backends/README.md

 auto /* or unspecified enumerable thread local storage type */ oneapi::dpl::__par_backend::__make_enumerable_tls(_Args&&)
 ```
-returning an object which represents an enumerable thread local storage.
-The enumerable thread local storage object
+returning an object which represents an enumerable thread local storage where `_ValueType` represents the type of stored
+per-thread objects, and `_Args...` are the types of the arguments to send to the constructor of type `_ValueType` upon
-must provide the following member functions:
+each creation.
+The enumerable thread local storage object must provide the following member functions:

 * `__ValueType& get_for_current_thread()`